Electric Dreams (film): Production

 Steve Barron had made more than 100 music videos and routinely sent them to his mother for comment.
-She particularly liked one he did for Haysi Fantayzee; she was doing continuity on Yentl, co-produced by Rusty Lemorande and Larry deWaay and showed it to them.
-Lemorande had finished his own script for Electric Dreams and was looking for a director; he offered Barron the job.
+She particularly liked one he did for Haysi Fantayzee.
+She was doing continuity on Yentl, co-produced by Rusty Lemorande and Larry deWaay, and she showed it to them.
+Lemorande had finished his own script for Electric Dreams and was looking for a director, so he offered Barron the job.

 Barron took the script to Virgin Films, and it agreed to finance within four days.
 The film was presold to Metro-Goldwyn-Mayer who held rights for the U.S., Canada, Japan and South East Asia.
-Two months after Virgin agreed to make the movie, filming began in San Francisco.
-Studio work was done in London at Twickenham Studios.
+Two months after Virgin agreed to make the movie, filming began in San Francisco on October 11, 1983.

-Virginia Madsen later recalled she "was very spoiled on that movie, because it was such a lovefest that I now believe that every movie should be like that ...
+Virginia Madsen later recalled she "was very spoiled on that movie, because it was such a lovefest that I now believe that every movie should be like that...
 I had a mad, crazy crush on Lenny Von Dohlen.
-God, we were so ... we were head-over-heels for each other.
-Nothing happened, and at this point, I admit it: I wanted it to happen ...
+God, we were so... we were head-over-heels for each other.
+Nothing happened, and at this point, I admit it: I wanted it to happen...
 He's still one of my best friends."

 Bud Cort provided the voice of the computer.
 The director did not want Cort to be seen by the other actors during scenes so Cort had to do his lines in a padded box on a sound stage.
 He said, "It got a little lonely in there, I must admit.
 I kept waiting to meet the other actors, but nobody came to say hello."
 Boy George visited the set and, being a fan of Harold and Maude, got Cort's autograph.

-The computer hardware company's name in the film is "Pinecone", a play on Apple Computer.
+The computer hardware company's name in the film is "Pinecone," a play on Apple Computer.

-The movie features music from Giorgio Moroder, Culture Club, Jeff Lynne (Electric Light Orchestra), and Heaven 17.
-During filming, Barron said, "The fact that there's so much music has to do with the success of Flashdance.
-This film isn't Flashdance 2.
-Flashdance worked because of the dancing.
-It didn't have a story.
-Electric Dreams does."